Bayesian Imputation with Optimal Look-Ahead-Bias and Variance Tradeoff: Simulation and Empirical Analysis

 \subsection{Empirical Application}

-In our empirical application we consider two different panels of daily stock returns that cover different time periods.
+In our empirical application, we consider two different panels of daily stock returns that cover different time periods.
 Our first data set is a representative sample of $n=10$ large capitalization stocks\footnote{The stocks are `DVA', `DE', `DAL',`ESRX', `XOM', `FFIV', `FB', `FAST', `ESS' and `EL'.} from 01/01/2015 to 01/01/2017.
 Our second panel consists of the $n=10$ standard industry portfolios from Kenneth French's data library from 01/03/2017 to 01/02/2019.\footnote{The industry portfolios are `NoDur', `Durbl', `Manuf', `Enrgy', `HiTec', `Telcm', `Shops', `Hlth', `Utils' and `Other', downloaded from \url{https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html}.} We consider $T^{train}=200$, $T^{test}=100$ and $T^{oos\text{-}test}=100$.
 All returns are annualized.
 Similar to before, we consider four types of missing mechanisms:

 \begin{itemize} \item \textit{Missing completely at random} -- we mask each entry in the training period as missing independently at random with a fixed probability $40\%$.
 The data is fixed as the first $T^{train}+T^{test}+T^{oos\text{-}test} = 400$ dates from the original data set.
-We repeat $50$ independent simulations, where in each sample we first generate the missing masks and then multiply-impute $100$ times.
+We repeat $50$ independent simulations, wherein for each sample we first generate the missing masks and then multiply-impute $100$ times.

 \item \textit{Missing at random} -- for each industry portfolio $i$, we sample a Bernoulli variable $S_i$ with success probability $50\%$.
 If $S_i=1$, we mask the entries corresponding to $i$ as missing independently at random with probability $20\%$, otherwise we mask the entries corresponding to $i$ as missing independently at random with probability $50\%$.
-The rest of the procedure is the same as the previous case.
+The rest of the procedure is the same as in the previous case.

 \item \textit{Block missing} -- we mask the first $40\%$ of the training period as missing.
 We conduct $50$ independent simulations.
 In the $k$-th sample, we use the $T^{train}+T^{test}+T^{oos\text{-}test}=400$ days of data starting from the $k$-th date in the original data set, and we multiply-impute $100$ times.